-- 15.3 Reimbursements should not exceed the Spending Plan that is part of this Agreement.
-If funds in excess of the plan are requested, a detailed explanation must accompany the request. - 15.4 Invoices for reimbursement or advances will not be processed if monthly financial reports are delinquent. - 15.5 The grantee shall reimburse any and all costs determined to be disallowed costs in connection with the activities in this grant from non-WIOA fund sources. - 15.6 The Upstate WB expects a minimum of 75% expenditure rate of funds associated with the grant by June 30, 2017. - 15.7 A minimum of 10% of funds in this grant must be spent on Work Based Learning related activities.
+- 15.3 Reimbursements should not exceed the Spending Plan that is part of this Grant.
+If funds in excess of the plan are requested, a detailed explanation must accompany the request. - 15.4 Invoices for reimbursement or advances will not be processed if monthly financial reports are delinquent. - 15.5 The grantee shall reimburse any and all costs determined to be disallowed costs in connection with the activities in this grant from non-WIOA fund sources. - 15.6 A minimum of 22% of funds in this grant must be spent on Work Based Learning related activities.
 This percentage may be adjusted during the program year to ensure that the local area meets the overall 20% expenditure rate requirement of the law.
 Staff are REQUIRED to keep detailed records to justify staff cost associated with Work Based Learning.